Tuning current flow in superconducting thin film strips by control wires. Applications to single photon detectors and diodes: Nonlinear current pairbreaking

 \subsection{Superconducting diode}

-Current flow in a strip coupled inductively with control wires depends on the relative orientation of $I$ and $I_1$.
-The control wires cause dips in $J(x)$ at the strip edges if currents in the strip and the wires flow in the same direction.
-For antiparallel $I$ and $I_1$, the self field of the wires increases $B_z(x)$ at the edges, enhancing the current crowding in the strip.
-In a bilayer shown in Fig \ref{F9}, the Pearl current crowding is reduced if $I$ and $I_1$ are antiparallel and enhanced if both $I$ and $I_1$ flow in the same direction.
-Because of such current non-reciprocality, the structures considered above behave as superconducting diodes in which the critical currents of switching to a resistive state depend on the polarity of $I$ at a fixed $I_1$.
-The idea that the control wires can cause polarity-dependent critical current was first implemented by Brenneman in the in-line cryotron with a 900 nm thick and 9 mm wide Sn film ~ \cite{cr1} and by Swartz and Hart on $1\,\mu$m $\times$ 1 mm $\times$ 1 cm Pb$_{0.9}$Tl$_{0.1}$ ribbon coupled with with Cu control wires \cite{cr2}.
-Recently TDGL simulations of the vortex diode were done for the geometry shown in Fig. \ref{F2} ~\cite{didi}.
-However, ${\bf J}(x,y)$ in Ref. \onlinecite{didi} was not calculated self-consistently by matching ${\bf Q}(x,y)$ with the solution of the Maxwell equations for ${\bf H}(x,y)$ outside the strip but evaluated using an ad-hoc boundary condition $H_y(w/2)=\mu_0wj(w/2)$ inconsistent with $H_y(w/2)\simeq \mu_0jd\ln(w/d)$ for a thin strip.
-Here the diode effect is calculated for a thin strip in the Pearl limit with $d\ll \lambda$ and $\Lambda\gg\lambda$ characteristic of SNSPDs with $\kappa\sim 10^2$ and $d<\xi$ ~\cite{spd1,spd2,spd3}, using the self-consistent approach developed in this work.
+Current flow in a strip coupled with control wires depends on the relative orientation of $I$ and $I_1$.
+The dips in $J(x)$ at the strip edges occur if currents in the strip and the wires flow in the same direction.
+For antiparallel $I$ and $I_1$, the self field of the wires enhances the current crowding at the edges of the strip.
+In a bilayer shown in Fig \ref{F9}, the current crowding is reduced if $I$ and $I_1$ are antiparallel and enhanced if both $I$ and $I_1$ flow in the same direction.
+Because of such current non-reciprocality, these structures behave as superconducting diodes in which the critical currents of switching to a resistive state depend on the polarity of $I$ at a fixed $I_1$.
+The polarity-dependent critical currents in thick superconducting films coupled with current control wires were first observed in the sixties ~\cite{cr0,cr1,cr2}.
+Recently TDGL simulations of the vortex diode for the geometry shown in Fig. \ref{F2} were done in Ref. \onlinecite{didi} in which ${\bf J}({\bf r})$ was not calculated self-consistently by matching ${\bf Q}(x,y)$ to ${\bf H}(x,y)$ outside the strip but evaluated using an ad-hoc boundary condition at the strip edge incompatible with Eq. (\ref{lond}).
+Here the diode effect is calculated for a thin strip in the Pearl limit with $d\ll \lambda$ and $\Lambda\gg\lambda$ characteristic of SNSPDs with $\kappa\sim 10^2$ and $d<\xi$ ~\cite{spd1,spd2,spd3}.